JKoetsier/vampires-ui/README.md

 * In project root, do:

         npm install
-        npm start
+        grunt run

-* Navigate to http://localhost:8000/app in your browser.
+* Navigate to http://localhost:8080 in your browser.